nvim-neorg/neorg/res/wiki/static/Tutorial.md

 ## Our First Steps

 **The first thing you'll want to do is set up Neorg**.
-There's an entire guide present [here](#)!
+There's an entire guide present [in the readme](https://github.com/nvim-neorg/neorg?tab=readme-ov-file#-installation)!
 Feel free to check it out and - once you're done - hop back into this file and get going.

 Neorg is generally always active whenever you start Neovim (unless you lazy load it) - this allows you to jump to convenient locations and files whenever you need.